acgabor/family_tree/README.md

 # Family tree
+- This readme contains description for ubuntu os.
+Some of the points can be different on Windows.
 ## Clone the repo
 ```
 git clone git@github.com:acgabor/family_tree.git
 ```

 ## Install packages (python3.6.9)
 [Graphviz](https://graphviz.org/)
 ```
 sudo apt-get install xdg-utils  # only if missing